SysKitTeam/docs-point/governance-and-automation/provisioning/content-and-structure.md

   * You can also select whether to **check the Copy team SharePoint site (4)** checkbox
     * This checkbox is **only available for Microsoft Teams**.
     * If the check is marked, you can also select whether to:
-      * Copy structure - this copies only the structure of the workspace but not the content
+      * Copy structure - this copies only the structure of the workspace, but not the content
       * Copy structure and content - this copies both the structure of the workspace and the content within the workspace

 ![Provisioning - Content & Structure](../../.gitbook/assets/provisioning-content-and-structure-section.png)